makhmudjumanazarov/plant_village-tensorflow-dataset/README.md

 -Building the CNN architecture from scratch

 ### Description
-The PlantVillage dataset consists of more than healthy and unhealthy leaf images divided into 39 categories by species and disease.

--<a href= "https://arxiv.org/abs/1511.08060">Original paper URL</a>
+The PlantVillage dataset consists of more than healthy and unhealthy leaf images divided into 39 categories by species and disease.<a href= "https://arxiv.org/abs/1511.08060">Original paper URL</a>, <a href= "https://data.mendeley.com/datasets/tywbtsjrjv/1">Dataset URL</a>
--<a href= "https://data.mendeley.com/datasets/tywbtsjrjv/1">Dataset URL</a>

 -I have used the InceptionV3 CNN Model, which is pre-trained on the ImageNet dataset for classification.
 Data augementation has been used for making the model generalize better and also to avoid overfitting.
 The model achieved an accuracy of 80% on validation set, which is decent for this dataset.